Andrei2738/Exercices_4/README.md

 # Exercices_4

-This repository consists of 5 exercices:
+This repository consists of 5 exercices and their corresponding unit tests:

 1.Check if a number is a perfect square